laralindsay/laralindsay/README.md

 ## Hello there, My name is Lara! ✨

 ⚡ Front-end developer since 2018 focusing on JavaScript, Angular, ReactJs and C# also putting database knowledge into practice on certain projects.
-Knowledge with NodeJs, React Native VTEX and Python.
+Knowledge with Angular, NodeJs, React Native, DevOps, VTEX and Python.
 Advanced English and Chinese student.
 Currently studying Computer Science, with conclusion expected in 2026.

 ⚡ Besides that I like to seek new experiences and sensations, I am an adaptable and creative person, I try to use this to grow personally and professionally.